-Entry into the art world has always seemed impenetrable to many.
-Thankfully there are plenty of women who either have an in or a critical eye to open up access for all of us.
-SINGULART has put together a list of 15 Instagram accounts to follow to get perspectives from artists, critics, collectors, and more.
+Entry into the art world can seem impossible for many.
+Thankfully there are women who have a seat at the table and show us the behind the scenes.
+SINGULART has put together a list of 15 Instagram accounts to follow for perspectives from artists, critics, collectors, and more.

-Before you start scrolling be sure to follow @wesingulart to stay up to date on a world of creativity.
+Before you start scrolling be sure to follow @singulartofficial to stay updated on a world of creativity.

 Eilen Itzel Mena is an Afro-Dominican artist based in the US.
 Her Instagram account is as bright as her incredible work, which focuses on the African-Diaspora through vibrant and expressive compositions.
 The artist is the co-director of the global artist community “Honey and Smoke”, which aims to create spaces for artists to meditate on important themes.